Brooklyn Restaurant Guide

 Brooklyn has over 5,000 places to eat, but only 242 earned a Platinum rating in the City Hacked scoring system.
 We analyzed thousands of Google Reviews, Yelp ratings, social signals, and NYC Health Inspection data to filter out the hype and find the absolute best.
 From Williamsburg's trend-setting dining rooms to Flatbush's Caribbean staples and DUMBO's waterfront icons, this 85-page guide gives you the definitive, data-backed answer for where to eat in Brooklyn.

 Brooklyn Has 4,900+ Restaurants.
-Most Of Them Will Disappoint You.
+Most Of Them Are Not Worth Your Time.

 Williamsburg alone has more restaurants than most mid-sized American cities.
-Sunset Park's 8th Avenue is one of the most densely packed stretches of Chinese and Mexican food in the entire country.
-Greenpoint has a Polish dining scene that most New Yorkers have never touched.
-Crown Heights has Caribbean spots that have been feeding the same community for decades.
-And somewhere in between all of that, there are hundreds of mediocre places riding on good locations, strong PR, and the fact that nobody has a better system for filtering them out.
+Sunset Park’s 8th Avenue packs in one of the strongest stretches of Chinese and Mexican food in the country.
+Greenpoint has a Polish dining scene most New Yorkers still overlook.
+Crown Heights has Caribbean restaurants that have fed the same community for decades.
+Between all of that, hundreds of mediocre places still survive on good locations, strong PR, and weak filtering.

-The City Hacked Brooklyn Restaurant Guide is built on data, not opinions.
-We ran 4,900+ Brooklyn restaurants through our scoring system—pulling signals from Google Reviews, Yelp, NYC Health Inspection records, and social engagement—to identify the 131 that consistently perform at the highest level.
+The Brooklyn Restaurant Guide is built on data, not opinions.
+We analyzed 4,900+ Brooklyn restaurants using our scoring system, which pulls from Google Reviews, Yelp ratings, NYC Health inspection data, and social signals.
+Then we narrowed that list down to the 242 restaurants that consistently perform at the highest level.
 Not the most talked about.
 Not the most decorated.
-The ones that actually deliver, every single time.
+The ones that actually deliver.

 What The Guide Covers

-Each of the 242 Platinum-rated restaurants features a dedicated, no-nonsense write-up.
-We break down exactly why a place matters, what kind of vibe to expect, and the practical details you need to know before you go.
+Each of the 242 Platinum-rated restaurants includes a dedicated write-up.
+We explain why the place matters, what kind of experience to expect, and the practical details you need before you go.

-For the absolute standouts, look for the City Hacked Editor's Pick badge.
-These are the rare spots that don't just dominate the data but deliver an unforgettable, uniquely Brooklyn experience—the places we'd personally send our friends to without a second thought.
+For the strongest standouts, look for the City Hacked Editor’s Pick badge.
+These are the rare spots that do more than score well on paper.
+They deliver a genuinely memorable Brooklyn experience, and they are the places we would send friends to without hesitation.

 Every listing includes:

-• Exact addresses to help you plan your itinerary efficiently
+• exact addresses to help you plan faster

 Built For People Who Take Eating Seriously

-This guide is designed for the traveler who refuses to waste a meal on a tourist trap.
-It's for the local who wants to break out of their usual three-block radius.
-It's for the food-obsessed New Yorker who knows that Brooklyn's culinary depth is unmatched.
+The Brooklyn Restaurant Guide is for travelers who refuse to waste a meal on a tourist trap.
+It is for locals who want to move beyond their usual three-block radius.
+It is also for food-obsessed New Yorkers who know Brooklyn’s dining depth is too good to leave up to chance.

-242 restaurants.
-Every major neighborhood is covered.
-One definitive answer for where to eat in Brooklyn.
+One clear answer for where to eat in Brooklyn.

 Stop scrolling through endless reviews.
 Get the guide, pick a spot, and go eat.